Carbon vs. Aluminum Wheels: Pros andย Cons Compared!

 Weight

-Carbon wheels are lighter on average than aluminum wheels.
-I summarized data of more than 350 road bike wheelsets and got the following results:
+Carbon wheels are, on average, lighter than aluminum wheels.
+I summarized data from more than 350 road bike wheelsets and got the following results:

 Material / BrakesDiscRimTotal Avereage